FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 running, the first major build under Limerick Twenty Thirty, Gardens International, was

 completed and opened.
-The 112,000 sq. ft development was finished to tenant fit-out stage--- 10
+The 112,000 sq. ft development was finished to tenant fit-out stage
+---
+10

 after an 18 month build.
 The project has been built to LEED Gold standards - among the top